SAS On Demand for Academics (ODA) provides free access to SAS Studio for students and professors via a web browser.

 Getting Started with SAS On-Demand for Academics

-If you’re are an Independent learner and not associated with a college or university, you can learn SAS and sharpen your analytics skills with free access to SAS On Demand for Academics: SAS Studio.
-You will also get access to:
+If you are an independent learner and not associated with a college or university, you can learn SAS and sharpen your analytics skills with free access to SAS On Demand for Academics: SAS Studio.
+You will also get access to

-- Free video tutorials that will teach you the basics of SAS programming and statistical analysis.
+- Free video tutorials will teach you the basics of SAS programming and statistical analysis.

 - Two free e-learning courses – Programming 1 and Statistics 1.

 - An online community where you’ll find forums, software support, instructional videos, and more.

 Before you can begin using SAS On Demand for Academics, you must first create a SAS Profile and register to use SAS OnDemand for Academics.

 You must first create a SAS Profile before registering with SAS ODA.
 If you are an SAS user, you may already have an account and can proceed to the next step.
 However, if you are new to SAS and need to create a profile, go to the SAS ODA and select “Don’t have a SAS Profile.”

 Step 2: Register for Sas On-demand for Academics